UPSC Exam > UPSC Notes > Science & Technology for UPSC CSE > Dark Energy & Dark Matter

 • They formed very early in the history of the universe.

-In March 2016, 3 groups of researchers proposed that Black Holes had a primordial origin.
-Results from 2 groups are consistent with the scenario that almost all dark matter is made of primordial black holes.
-3rd group concluded that black holes contributed to only less than 1% of total dark matter.
+In March 2016, three groups of researchers proposed that black holes had a primordial origin.
+Results from two groups suggested that primordial black holes could account for most dark matter.
+The third group concluded that black holes contributed less than 1% of total dark matter.
+By 2025, ongoing research, including Euclid telescope observations, continues to explore this hypothesis, though the dark sector model is gaining traction.

 Anti-Matter and Anti Energy